-Once you’ve enabled Hub Catalog and are ready to disable the Legacy Catalog, navigate to the Publishing tab under Groups & Settings > All Settings > Apps > Workspace ONE > AirWatch Catalog > General > Publishing tab, and disable the Legacy Catalog options for each platform.
+Once you’ve enabled Hub Catalog and are ready to deactivate the Legacy Catalog, navigate to the Publishing tab under Groups & Settings > All Settings > Apps > Workspace ONE > AirWatch Catalog > General > Publishing tab, and deactivate the Legacy Catalog options for each platform.

 Note: If you have deployed a dedicated profile with the Workspace ONE Device Services URL endpoint for the catalog, remove or deactivate that profile assignment.

 The following adoption resources can help you to curate your end user-facing communication:

 There are a number of other options to consider, such as whether to go with Workspace ONE Access SaaS or on-prem, as well as UEM and Hub Services version considerations.

 Workspace ONE Access SaaS vs. On-premises